 The fundamental problems with this model is two-fold.
 First, true innovation is unpredictable, so you can't lay it out on a time horizon.
 Second, growth can come from numerous places, not just "innovation."
 I would argue, moreover, it's more likely to come from other places than "breakthrough" innovation.

 Growth can come from anywhere.
 Where is not determined by the tine horizon or the model itself.
 Companies that prioritize their projects based on the incorrect assumption of "time to ROI" clearly means an inefficient allocation of resources.
-More on how to fix this next time.
+Here is an approach to fix this.